Section II: Faculty Rights and Responsibilities

 1. Teach assigned courses.

 3. Have teaching evaluated.
-All faculty are evaluated by students using the IDEA (Individual Development & Educational Assessment).
-All new faculty members teaching during their first semester at UNM-Valencia will also be required to be evaluated using a simplified version of IDEA.
+All faculty are evaluated by students using the UNM Main Campus-designed course evaluation tool (CET).
+All new faculty members teaching during their first semester at UNM-Valencia will also be required to be evaluated using a simplified version of CET designed by UNM-Valencia.
 In addition, all faculty can expect a class visit from their supervisor and, as appropriate, from a peer with written evaluation.

 4. Prepare and submit a quality syllabus.
 A syllabus is tantamount to a contract between the instructor and his/her students.
 All policies and course requirements should be clearly stated in the syllabus.
-All syllabi are submitted to the UNM-Valencia Campus library in a timely manner.
+A PDF electronic version of your syllabus should be sent to the Academic Affairs Office Unit Administrator by the first week of class every semester.

 5. Take attendance.
 Keep attendance records and electronically submit attendance data in the approved/required program.